niucool/zipline/README.rst

 I made several enhancement to zipline-live:

-1. Add csvdir to data bundle.
+1. Add csvdir to data bundle which could ingest csv files as data sources.

 2. Decouple data feed from broker.